sangwajesly/legalhub-frontend/README.md

 # LegalHub Frontend

 **LegalHub** is a modern web application that democratizes access to legal services through an intuitive ChatGPT-like interface.
-This repository contains the frontend application that delivers a seamless, conversational user experience for legal assistance, lawyer booking, and case management.
+This repository contains the React-based frontend application that delivers a seamless, conversational user experience for legal assistance, lawyer booking, and case management.

 ## 🌟 Overview

 LegalHub is a comprehensive legal technology web platform featuring a **ChatGPT-style conversational interface** as its core experience.
-Users interact with an AI-powered legal assistant through a modern chat interface, while also accessing additional features like lawyer booking, article creation, and case reporting - all within a unified, responsive web application.
+Built with React, the application provides users with an AI-powered legal assistant through a modern chat interface, while also accessing additional features like lawyer booking, article creation, and case reporting - all within a unified, responsive web application.

 ## 💬 ChatGPT-Like Interface